This article is a response to "Four Reasons I Will Vote to Remain in the EU," by the ASI's Sam Bowman.

 I know, like, and respect Sam Bowman, but I think he is wrong on each of the four points in his recent article arguing for Britain to remain in the European Union.
 Today, I will be voting to leave the EU.

 Immigration.
-I’m a libertarian and share Sam’s support for the right for people to move around.
+I’m a libertarian and share Sam’s support for the right for people to The UK currently has a system that discriminates against immigrants based on where they were born.move around.
 But it is a myth that the UK has, thanks to the EU, some sort of libertarian dream of open borders.
 Indeed, I am married to an American who had to jump through hurdle after hurdle to live in the UK, something she would not have had to do had she been lucky enough to have popped into this world in an EU member state.
 The UK currently has a system that discriminates against immigrants based on where they were born, a factor exogenous to the immigrant.

 The points system proposed by the Leave campaign also discriminates, but it does so on the basis of a factor endogenous to the immigrant, their skills.
 Again, I’m a libertarian, and this system of discrimination based on skills is sub-optimal.
 But so, also, is the current system of discrimination based on where you happen to be born.